WindoTech/light-server-pug/README.md

 ## Manual trigger live-reload

-GET or POST `http://localhost:PORT/__lightserver__/trigger`, light-server will send reload event to the browser.
+GET or POST `http://localhost:PORT/__lightserver__/trigger`, light-server-pug will send reload event to the browser.

-GET or POST `http://localhost:PORT/__lightserver__/triggercss`, light-server will send reloadcss event to the browser.
+GET or POST `http://localhost:PORT/__lightserver__/triggercss`, light-server-pug will send reloadcss event to the browser.

-It means that it's possible to integrate other tools with light-server.
+It means that it's possible to integrate other tools with light-server-pug.

 ## Proxy

 Proxy feature is useful when our project is some backend language(like go, python) + static web page.

 For example, a golang web app exposes REST api via <http://host/api/> and server static page from <http://host/>.
-Then, when we are writing/debugging the static pages, light-server can be helpful.
+Then, when we are writing/debugging the static pages, light-server-pug can be helpful.
 We can firstly launch the whole app and listen at `http://localhost:9000`, then in another terminal window, launch light-server:

 ```bash
 $ cd <your static pages dir>
 $ light-server-pug -s . -p 8000 -x http://localhost:9000
 ```

-Now when you access the static pages/js/css, light-server will return it directly.
-And if you access something like `http://localhost:8000/v1/myapi`, light-server cannot find the resource, and will proxy the request to upstream - `http://localhost:9000/v1/myapi`, which is the golang app.
+Now when you access the static pages/js/css, light-server-pug will return it directly.
+And if you access something like `http://localhost:8000/v1/myapi`, light-server-pug cannot find the resource, and will proxy the request to upstream - `http://localhost:9000/v1/myapi`, which is the golang app.

 This is cool because now you can have live-reload, without changing the golang app to add some dirty hacky changes, and you don't need to change the html to inject any extra js just for development.
-Light-server deals with all the dirty work.
+Light-server-pug deals with all the dirty work.

 ## Example